New Economic School – Georgia: Web-sites

+The NESG maintains a website with a collection of free-to-access articles, e-books, videos, and audio materials, intended to be used by young people who can't afford tuition at other institutions or expensive textbooks.

 Most of the materials on the web-sites are in English and Georgian languages.
 There are also some e-books in Russian, Turkish, German and French.

 Freedom Library

-NESG holds the largest free market library in the region that is open to local and foreign scholars.
+NESG is home to the region's largest free market library, which is open to both local and foreign scholars.
 The books are mostly publications of the Liberty Fund and Mises Institute.
 The collection consists of about a thousand books and media.

 Publications

 Publications of the NESG in Georgian: